 Your Special Account Will Ultimately Be Used For CPF LIFE

-The biggest reason for topping up your CPF Special Account is how the funds are meant to support you in the future.
+The biggest reason for topping up your CPF Special Account is that the funds are meant to support you in the future – in your retirement.

-When you top up your MediSave Account, you are basically saying that you want the funds to help you cover the healthcare expenses for you and your loved ones in the future.
-When you top up your Special Account instead, the funds will be used to fund your future retirement.
+When you top up your MediSave Account, you are basically saying that you want the funds to help you cover the healthcare expenses for you and your loved ones – which can be used both today and in the future.
+When you top up your Special Account instead, the funds will be used to fund your future retirement – when you reach the Payout Eligibility Age of 65.

 At age 55, funds from your CPF Special Account and Ordinary Account will be set aside in your Retirement Account.
 You can choose between the Basic Retirement Sum (BRS), Full Retirement Sum (FRS) and Enhanced Retirement Sum (ERS).
-You also have the option of withdrawing any unused amount from your OA and your SA which has not been set aside in your Retirement Account.
+You also have the option of withdrawing any unused amount from your OA and your SA, which have not been set aside in your Retirement Account.

 Read Also: Here’s What Your CPF Full Retirement Sum Might Look Like When You’re 55